nicola-giacobbe/alfresco/README.md

 	class="tsm.updownbacked.controller.UploadGetController" parent="webscript">
 </bean>

--The webscripts(descriptor,controller,response files) are loaded from the Alfresco home page, just browse inside Company Home from the navigation menu' then create the folders in which put the webscript as a content.
+- The webscripts(descriptor,controller,response files) are loaded from the Alfresco home page, just browse inside Company Home from the navigation menu' then create the folders in which put the webscript as a content.

 The webscript 'upload.get' inside the tsm\upload subfolder of Company Home parent folder will be linked with the